danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 This document captures initial thoughts about having IETF meetings that are completely virtual.
 It explores the issues involved with both a "planned" virtual meeting and an "emergency" virtual meeting.
+The intent is to evolve this document to provide answers to the questions posed throughout the text.

 {mainmatter}